cdoublev/css/doc/parse/README.md

 ```
 Input -> Tokenization -> Syntax -> Context and production rules -> CSSOM tree
+Input -> Tokenization -> Syntax -> CSSOM tree -> Context and production rules
 ```

-Parsing a style sheet with the corresponding procedures from Syntax is limited to applying syntax rules to get objects representing rules: preludes are not validated according to the production for the rule, declarations and rules nested in rule's blocks are not validated according to the parent rule.
-Also, it is shallow: this nested rule's content is left unparsed as a list of component values.
+Parsing a style sheet with the corresponding procedures from Syntax is limited to applying syntax rules to get objects representing rules: preludes are not parsed against their value definitions, declarations and rules nested in rule's blocks are not validated according to their context.
+Also, it is shallow: the content of these nested rules is left unparsed as a list of component values.

-This means that these procedures should run recursively from the top to bottom level of the contents of a style sheet, that each level should be validated against the corresponding rules, and that the corresponding CSSOM tree should be constructed either in parallel, by wrapping these procedures in other procedures, or with a second traversal, eg. to avoid constructing then remove a `CSSImportRule` that would be invalid because it is preceding `@charset`.
+This means that these procedures should run recursively from the top to bottom level of the style sheet contents, that each level should be validated against the corresponding rules, and that the corresponding CSSOM tree should be constructed either in parallel or with a second traversal, eg. to avoid constructing then remove a `CSSImportRule` that would be invalid because it is preceding `@charset`.

-Note: ignoring `@import` preceding `@charset`, and `@namespace` preceding `@charset` or `@import`, seems to be the only two rules that require to look forward the next items, noting that `@charset` is not very usefull (and is not even defined with a `CSSRule` subclass) as well as `@namespace`, which is only required for XML documents.

-Note about constructing the CSSOM tree in parallel vs. with a second traversal:
-  - the first option forces to run the entry point then `CSSStyleSheet.create()` with its result
-  - the second option presents a difference between `CSSStyleSheet` and `CSSRule`, which could be considered as a discordance: a `CSSStyleSheet` validates its content when it is created, and is created even if its content is invalid, while `CSSRule` subclasses get their content validated before their creation, in the constructor of `CSSStyleSheet` or the parent `CSSRule` subclass (as well as in *insert a CSS rule*, run by eg. `CSSStyleSheet.insertRule()`).
-But a `CSSStyleSheet` is a list of rules, not a rule, therefore this difference is legit: a parent rule (or the style sheet) should validate its content.

 ### Parsing the basic syntax